Statistical Process Control with Excel

 We automatically apply the Western Electric rules for Out-Of-Control symptoms and the alert description will appear in the corresponding row: 15 - 24

-When any of these alerts appear the corresponding point in the chart will be colored: In red: upward symptom
+When any of these alerts appear the corresponding point in the chart will be coloured: In red: upward symptom.
+In green: downward symptom

 While there are no color dots the process is stable: there are no statistically significant changes.